macaroni-os/macaronictl/README.md

 The `etc-update` command it's a wrapper of the portage `etc-update` script.

-This wrapper is been added to help users on handling systemd administration stuff from a main tool.
+This wrapper is been added to help users on handling system administration stuff from a main tool.
 The idea is to rewrite in Golang the `etc-update` command in the near future.